 NOTE: The results array is not defined to contain unique (§3.6.2) elements because some tools report a line number but not a column number for a result’s location.
 Such a tool might report the same result twice on the same line, in some cases producing multiple identical result objects.

 The results array SHALL be empty if the tool invocation that produced the run object did not detect any results.

+The results property is externalizable (see §3.11.2).

 resources property

 A run object MAY contain a property named resources whose value is a resources object (§3.35).
 A resources object represents items that can be localized, such as resource strings and rule metadata.

+The resources property is externalizable (see §3.11.2).

 defaultFileEncoding